Exmoor Outdoor Escapes Holiday

 Day 2: Dunkery Beacon, steam trains & Dunster

 Select from a choice of 3 contrasting guided walks.
-Take it easy on our shortest walk to Dunster, or stride out onto a walk to Dunkery Beacon, the highest point on Exmoor.
+Take it easy on our shortest walk to Dunster, or stride out on a walk to Dunkery Beacon, the highest point on Exmoor.

 Option 1: Steam trains, seaside and scenic Dunster